joeldrapper/strict_ivars/README.md

 This example include everything in the current directory apart from the `./vendor` folder (which is where GitHub Actions installs gems).

+If you’re using Bootsnap, you should clear your bootsnap cache by deleting the folder `tmp/cache/bootsnap`.

 ## How does it work?

 When Strict Ivars detects that you are loading code from paths its configured to handle, it quickly looks for instance variable reads and guards them with a `defined?` check.